HipSTR-Tool/HipSTR-references/human/human_reference.md

 fi
 ```

-Construct the final two references while ensuring that the numbering of STRs shared across references is consistent
+Construct the final two references while ensuring that the names of STRs shared across references is consistent

 hg19
 ```